firebase/geofire-js/README.md

 An event registration which is used to cancel a `GeoQuery.on()` callback when it is no longer needed.
 A new `GeoCallbackRegistration` is returned every time you call `GeoQuery.on()`.

-These are useful when you want to stop firing a callback for a certain `eventType` but do not want to cancel all of the query's event callback.
+These are useful when you want to stop firing a callback for a certain `eventType` but do not want to cancel all of the query's event callbacks.

 #### GeoCallbackRegistration.cancel()